Arc-blroth/BosstroveRevenge/doc/FormatSpecification-blvl.md

 ### `initialRoom`
 - ID of the first room in this level.
 - Optional.
 Defaults to the first room in the `rooms` array.

+### `palette`
+- A tileset "palette" that can store commonly-used tile definitions.
+- To refer to these tiles, specify the array index of the definition instead of a tile string or object.

 ### `rooms`
 - List of the rooms in this level.